Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Problem Setup

 \subsection{Non-stationarity model}

-The player interacts with the bandit framework in a sequence of $N_l$ {\it episodes}, denoted by $E_i$, $i = 1, 2, \ldots, N_l$, each of length $T_l$.
-Consequently, the total time-horizon $T$ can be expressed as $T = N_l T_l$. \begin{condition} The framework mandates that each arm be probed (either individually or in a group) at least once in each episode. \end{condition} We assume a piece-wise stationary environment in which changes in the reward distribution occur at time slots called {\it change points}, denoted by $T_{C_j}$, $j = 1, 2, \ldots$, where each $T_{C_j} \in [T]$.
-At each change point, exactly one of the arms $a_i$, uniformly selected from $\mathcal{K}$ experiences a change (increase or decrease) in its mean by an unknown amount $\Delta_i^C$. \begin{assumption} We assume $\Delta_C^i$ to be bounded as: $\Delta_i^C \geq 2\sigma.$ \end{assumption} Furthermore, we assume that during each episode, at most one change point occurs with a probability $p_C$ and the total number of changes is $N_C$ within $T$, which is unknown to the player.
-In particular, during each time slot of an episode, the environment samples a Bernoulli random variable $C$ with success probability $p_b$.
+{\bf Mandatory probing requirement:} The player interacts with the bandit framework in a sequence of $N_{\rm l}$ {\it episodes}, denoted by $E_i$, $i = 1, 2, \ldots, N_{\rm l}$, each of length $T_{\rm l}$.
+Consequently, the total time-horizon $T$ can be expressed as $T = N_{\rm l} T_{\rm l}$.
+It is important to note that the episodes are a feature of the problem setting and the framework rather than that of the algorithm.
+The episodes impose a condition on any feasible policy of the player as stated below. \begin{condition} The framework mandates that each arm be probed (either individually or in a group) at least once in each episode. \end{condition} This condition corresponds to applications such as mandatory status-updates or timely wireless power transfer in IoT networks.

+{\bf Change model:} We assume a piece-wise stationary environment in which changes in the reward distribution occur at time slots called {\it change points}, denoted by $t_{C_j}$, $j = 1, 2, \ldots$, where each $T_{C_j} \in [T]$.
+At each change point, exactly one of the arms $a_i$, uniformly selected from $\mathcal{K}$ experiences a change (increase or decrease) in its mean by an unknown amount $\Delta_{{\rm C},i}$.
+Furthermore, we assume that during each episode, at most one change point occurs with a probability $p_{\rm C}$ and the total number of changes is $N_{\rm C}$ within $T$, which is unknown to the player.
+In particular, at in each episode, at the beginning of each time slot, the environment samples a Bernoulli random variable $C$ with success probability $p_{\rm b}$.
 In case of a success, the change occurs in that slot, while in case of a failure, the bandit framework does not change.
 Once a change occurs in an episode, the change framework is paused until the next episode.
 Thus,